Emad-Almagedy/Emad-Almagedy/README.md

 current_job: Full Stack Developer and ML Engineer
 education:
   [
-    "Self-Taught Developer and Designer",
+    " Developer and Designer",
-    "Bachelor's in Computer Science and Engineering", ]
+    "Bachelor's in Computer Science and Engineering with a minor in machine learning", ]

 fields_of_interests: